-FetchFailedException exception executor:TaskRunner.md#run-FetchFailedException[may be thrown when a task runs] (and storage:ShuffleBlockFetcherIterator.md#throwFetchFailedException[
+FetchFailedException exception may be thrown when a task runs (and

 TaskState.FAILED task state).

-FetchFailedException is usually because the executor:Executor.md (with the storage:BlockManager.md[BlockManager] for the shuffle blocks) is lost (i.e. no longer available) due to:
+FetchFailedException is usually because the Executor (with the BlockManager for requested shuffle blocks) is lost and no longer available due to the following:

-- The cluster manager that manages the workers with the executors of your Spark application, e.g. YARN, enforces the container memory limits and eventually decided to kill the executor due to excessive memory usage.
+- The cluster manager that manages the workers with the executors of your Spark application (e.g. Kubernetes, Hadoop YARN) enforces the container memory limits and eventually decides to kill the executor due to excessive memory usage

 A solution is usually to tune the memory of your Spark application.